-Within a given the network layer, entities can exchange data by a mutually_agreed upon protocol-mechanism.
+Within a given the network layer, entities can exchange data by a mutually\agreed upon protocol mechanism.
 A pair of entities that do not support a common protocol cannot communicate with each other.
-For multiple network-layer protocols to operate within a layerover an IEEE 802 network, it is necessary to the transmitting and receiving HLPDEs of the receiving-LLC sublayer determine which cooperate to identifyies the network layer protocol is to be invoked to processand passes to it the a for each service data unit delivered by the lower layer.
+For multiple network-layer protocols to operate within a layer over an IEEE 802 network, it is necessary to the transmitting and receiving HLPDEs of the receiving LLC sublayer determine which cooperate to identifyies the network layer protocol is to be invoked to processand passes to it the a for each service data unit delivered by the lower layer.

-A network-layer protocol is identified within the LLC sublayer by means of a protocol identifier (PI)t of a specific protocol type, associated with the protocol.
+A network-layer protocol is identified within the LLC sublayer by means of a protocol identifier (PI), of a specific protocol type, associated with the protocol.
 Three specific types of protocol identifier are supported:

 (1) E-Type: The E-Type protocol identifier is an EtherType, which is a two-octet identifier, in the range from 06-00 through FF-FF, that is uniquely assigned to a protocol.
-Assignments are made and recorded by the IEEE Registration Authority1.
-Two EtherType values, known as the Local Experimental EtherTypes, do not reflect global protocol assignments but instead are assigned for use by local administrators who -decide on their local mapping to-a protocols.
+Assignments are made and recorded by the IEEE Registration Authority.
+Two EtherType values, known as the Local Experimental EtherTypes, do not reflect global protocol assignments but instead are assigned for use by local administrators who -decide on their local mapping toprotocols.

 NOTE--While every E-Type PI is an EtherType, not all EtherTypes are E-Type PIs.
-For example, some EtherType values are assigned to indicate specific Layer 2 functionality rather than a network-layer protocol (often referred to as a "tag"); in these cases, a network-layer PDU is typically encapsulated and carried later in the frame.
+For example, some EtherType values are assigned to indicate specific Layer 2 functionality rather than a network-layer protocol; in these cases, a network-layer PDU is typically encapsulated and carried later in the frame.

 (2) L-Type: The L-Type protocol identifier is an LSAP address, which is a one-octet identifier that is uniquely assigned to a protocol.
-LSAP address assignments are made and recorded by the IEEE Registration Authority41.
+LSAP address assignments are made and recorded by the IEEE Registration Authority.